markoangelovski/markMe/DEPLOYMENT.md

 ## Build

-- Automatically deploys when a commit is pushed to master branch
+- Automatically deploys when a commit on master branch is pushed to Github remote